otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

 3. **Install Dependencies:** Installs Node.js dependencies using the `npm install` command.

-4. **Sonarqube Analysis:** Runs SonarQube analysis using the SonarQube scanner.
+4. **SonarQube Analysis:** Runs SonarQube analysis using the SonarQube scanner.
 It includes setting project name, key, and login.

 5. **OWASP Dependency-Check Vulnerabilities:** Uses OWASP Dependency-Check to analyze dependencies and publishes the results.